iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Linear Regression.md

 - More than one **independent features** and only One **dependent variable** ( **Continuous Numeric** )
 - Consider **features** that have **good correlation** with **dependent variable**.
 - Checking **multicollinearity** is important.
+- `Multicollinearity` : One `independent` feature can completely describe the other `independent` feature.

 ### Polynomial Regression